 Preventing cheating with lock-down mode

 One of the major issues facing online assessment examiners is the ability of exam-takers to access other applications like browsers for information, instant messages, or copy information from notes during an exam.
-These abilities open up opportunities for cheating during an online exam.
+These abilities open up opportunities for online exams cheating during the usage of digital assessment tools.
 To curb this, Cirrus employs what is known as a “lockdown browser” or “lockdown mode” within an application.
 As the name suggests, these applications lock the exam taker’s device on the assessment window that cannot be closed or exited until the test or exam has been submitted.

 Other functions include preventing exam-takers from accessing other applications by blocking the use of browsers, remote desktops, instant messaging, certain keystroke combinations, right-click options.
 It also disables inter-app functionality like copying and pasting, the use of virtual machines, screen capturing, and any other app that might create an opportunity for cheating, among others.